-This post includes everything to do with your hospital bag.
-I have also included some general hospital bag questions to assist.
+This post includes everything you will need for the hospital bag for mum and baby.
+I have also included some general questions to assist.
 If you have read our baby essentials blog post you will be familiar with many of these items already.

 It’s advisable to take two bags with you to the hospital.
 The first to keep all your items while the second has all the babies.
 Ideally not large bags as you will be leaving the hospital with a lot more than what you arrived with.